nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * **`add_session`**`n/John Doe d/2021-01-01 t/13:00 k/120 s/Biology f/80` : Adds a tuition session for John Doe happening on 2021-01-01.

   * **`exit`** : Exits the application.

 * Refer to the [Features](#features) below for details of each command.

-2. The main viewing area consists of 3 tabs: **Home**, **Tuition** and **Calendar**.
-    * The **Home** tab contains a reminder section where a user can view their upcoming tuition lessons.
-There is also a fee section where the user can view their tuition fees for the past 3 months.
-    * The **Tuition** tab contains a Student and Session section where a user can view and manage their students and lessons.
-    * The **Calendar** tab contains a weekly view of all sessions.

-3. The utility area consists of 2 tabs: **File**, and **Help**.
-    * The **File** tab consists of an exit button.
-To exit TutorBuddy, click on the exit button.
-Alternatively, use the `exit` command to exit the application.
-    * The **Help** tab consists of a help button.
-If you require any assistance, click on the help button, copy the link displayed and paste it into any web browser.
-Alternatively, press <kbd>F1</kbd> to bring up the help window.

 --------------------------------------------------------------------------------------------------------------------